ulrichbaur/advent_of_code/2024/go/README.md

 ## Day 2: Red-Nosed Reports

-The first location is the Red-Nosed Reindeer nuclear fusion/fission plant, but there's no sign of the Chief Historian.
+The first location is the Red-Nosed Reindeer nuclear fusion/fission plant.
-However, the Red-Nosed reactor is producing some unusal data and the engineers want your help with analyzing it.
+The Red-Nosed reactor is producing some unusal data and the engineers want your help with analyzing it.
 The unusual data (your puzzle input) consists of **many reports**, one report per line.
 Each report is a list of numbers called **levels** that are seperated by spaces.